nicolasberube/Arzette_Randomizer/README.md

 # Configuration options

 ## level_order
-This variable can take many values, as explained here.
+This string variable can take the following values:

 #### random
 Each beacon will still unlock the same number of levels.
 However, the unlocked levels will be random.
 The two levels that are unlocked at the start of the game will also be randomized.
 Be careful that activating this might lock the store away for a while, and force the player to farm bags to get power stones.